A determination of the LMC dark matter subhalo mass using the MW halo stars in its gravitational wake: Theoretical model and likelihood analysis

-In order to obtain the mass of the DM subhalo of the MCS, we have performed a statistical analysis using the likelihood function to compare the reduced observational data and the theoretical model.
+In order to obtain the mass of the DM subhalo of the MCS, we performed a statistical analysis using the likelihood function to compare observational data in the new reference system and the theoretical model.
 This analysis was performed by using only the space data ($3D$) and the phase-space data ($6D$).
 The un-binned likelihood function for the $6D$ analysis is \citep{Buschmann:2018}

-where $N_{d}$ is the number of stars in the region of interest (sphere of radius $R$ centred in the centre of mass of the MCS) and $N_s$ is the predicted number of stars in the same region.
-For the Plummer sphere and for the distribution function of Eq. (\ref{f1-1}), this number can be computed as \citep{Buschmann:2018}
+where $N_{d}$ is the number of stars in the region of interest (sphere of radius $R$ centred on the CM of the MCS), $N_s$ is the predicted number of stars in the same region, and $\theta$ are the fixed parameters of our model; that is, $n_0$, $v_0$, $R_s$, and $\bar{v}_s$.
+For the Plummer sphere and for the distribution function of Eq. (\ref{f1-1}), $N_s(M_s)$ can be computed as \citep{Buschmann:2018}

 For the Plummer sphere and for the distribution function of Eq. (\ref{f1-3}), the predicted number of stars is

 For the $3D$ data, the un-binned likelihood function is